jorgegomzar/dhcp_message_exporter/README.md

 This is a Python app that will sniff all DHCP traffic and serve an API for Prometheus to import data.

+For a Grafana set up using this exporter check my [grafana-dns-dhcp](https://github.com/jorgegomzar/grafana-dns-dhcp) repo

 ## Configuration

 You can change the port the exporter uses by defining this env variable `DHCP_MESSAGE_EXPORTER_PORT`.